What to do when cruise insurance isn’t a “shore” thing

 “I think Oceania or their travel insurance company should refund us for the missed tours,” says Domino.
 “I would request your assistance in this matter.”

-I’d like to help, and our resolutions team has been back and forth with Domino on this particular case, and they agree that this is an unfortunate situation.
+My advocacy team and I would like to help, and our resolutions team has been back and forth with Domino on this particular case, and they agree that this is an unfortunate situation.
 Beyond fixing the bill, the solution is twofold.
 Oceania should boldly declare that shore excursions aren’t covered under its own policy, and it should recommend a policy that does cover shore excursions instead of pushing its own limited policies.
+(Here’s our ultimate guide to taking a cruise.)

 It also needs to do something about the claims process, which is tedious and insulting.
 Why file a Medicaid claim when you know it will be rejected?
 What kind of game are the underwriters playing with the likes of Domino?